ruizjorgealt/availability-on-the-spot/README.md

 |80    |stopped      |

 ## Backlog
+- [ ] Ability to set amount of ec2 instances we wish to maintain
 - [ ] Terraform configuration files for automating infrastructure provisioning
 - [ ] Ansible playbook for automating configuration management